tarwn/lessthandot-hugo/blogs/content/posts/2010-04-22-stripping-rows-out-of-file-imports.md

 End Class
 ```

-Drag and drop two OLEDB Destination's into the data flow and rename them “data pump” and “headers”.
+Drag and drop two OLEDB Destination's into the data flow and rename them "data pump" and "headers".
 We are only creating the headers destination for our testing purposes to validate the headers coming out and for later utilization if needed.